AllisonTriage/objective-c-styleguide/README.md

   * An if statement
   * A block
   * Before a method
-  * A new group of functionality within a method, however, if a method has disctinct groups of separate functionality, it should probably be broken apart into new methods.
+  * A new group of functionality within a method, however, if a method has distinct groups of separate functionality, it should probably be broken apart into new methods.

 #### Methods

 * In method signatures, there should be a space after the scope (-/+ symbol).
 There should be a space between the method segments.
 (NYT)
-* Keep methods short, methods should exceute one idea, multiple ideas should be broken into smaller pieces.
+* Keep methods short, methods should execute one idea, multiple ideas should be broken into smaller pieces.
 * Methods will have names before the : for each parameter.
 * Every method will have a return type
 * Every parameter will have a type